carvel-dev/setup-action/DEVELOPMENT.md

 1. Format your code.
 2. Update `dist/index.js`.

-You can do this with `npm run prepare`.
+You can do this with `npm run all`.

 If you forget, the `check build up to date` build step will fail.